nextcloud/helm/charts/nextcloud/README.md

 ```

 ## HPA (Clustering)
-If you want to have multiple nextcloud container regardless if dynamic sized or static - you need to use a shared persistence between the containers.
+If you want to have multiple Nextcloud containers, regardless of dynamic or static sizes, you need to use shared persistence between the containers.

 Minimum cluster compatible persistence settings:
 ```yaml